 The Texas Solar Power Association is advancing the development of solar electric power generation in Texas.
 We represent leading companies delivering cost-competitive solar power to customers in wholesale and retail markets across the state.

-Public Citizen/Texas is the Texas operation, headquartered in Austin, of a national non-profit advocacy organization.
-TXSES has collaborated with this organization on Solarize Texas.
-Public Citizen promotes cleaner energy, cleaner government, cleaner cars and air, and safe products for all Texans.
+Public Citizen/Texas, national non-profit advocacy organization headquartered in Austin, promotes cleaner energy, cleaner government, cleaner cars and air, and safe products for all Texans.

 The Solar Energy Industries Association (SEIA), a national trade association, works to expand the use of solar technologies, strengthen research and development, remove market barriers, and improve education and outreach for solar.